Feeding the world nutritiously

-We partner with local distributors and empower communities to thrive.
+We partner with local distributors to empower communities to thrive.

 15+ parters with NGO’s and charities

-Including; The Cares Organization in the USA, United Way South Africa, Gulzad Foundation in Afghanistan, Cebuana Lhuillier Foundation in the Philippines.
+Including; The Cares Organization in the USA, United Way South Africa, Gulzad Foundation in Afghanistan, The Jordan Hashemite Charity Organization for Gaza, Cebuana Lhuillier Foundation in the Philippines.

 2024 - 2025